Never Cry Wolf (film): Production

 Never Cry Wolf blends the documentary film style with the narrative elements of drama, resulting in a type of docudrama.

 It was originally written for the screen by Sam Hamm but the screenplay was altered over time and Hamm ended up sharing credit with Curtis Hanson and Richard Kletter.

-Smith, who had previously worked with Disney on films such as No Deposit, No Return and Herbie Goes Bananas, devoted almost three years to Never Cry Wolf.
+The actor Charles Martin Smith, who had previously worked with Disney on films such as No Deposit, No Return and Herbie Goes Bananas, devoted almost three years to Never Cry Wolf.
 Smith wrote, "I was much more closely involved in that picture than I had been in any other film.
 Not only acting, but writing and the whole creative process."
 He also found the process difficult.
 "During much of the two-year shooting schedule in Canada's Yukon and in Nome, Alaska, I was the only actor present.
 It was the loneliest film I've ever worked on," Smith said.